adrianeriksen/happenings/README.md

 # ![Happenings Logo](media/logo.png)

-Just another random hobby project developed solely for educational purposes.
-Do not use in production environments, it will probably just crash.
+> Create and discover events with the people that matters.

+A half-hearted attempt to clone everyone's favorite event application.
+The project is solely made for educational purposes, demonstrating an example application using Ktor and React.

+The application will probably never be production-ready, thus, the code is run at your own risk.

 ## Setup

 Before you can start the project. you need to configure a couple of environment variables that point the application to your MariaDB instance.

-* HAPPENINGS_JDBC_URL
+- HAPPENINGS_JDBC_URL
-* HAPPENINGS_USERNAME
+- HAPPENINGS_USERNAME
-* HAPPENINGS_PASSWORD
+- HAPPENINGS_PASSWORD